-When a child has bronchiolitis the walls of these tubes become swollen and the tubes fill with mucus.
+The walls of these tubes become swollen in bronchiolitis and the tubes fill with mucus.
 This makes it harder for the child to breathe.
 Bronchiolitis is usually caused by a virus called the respiratory syncytial virus (RSV).

 Bronchiolitis mainly affects children under 2 years old.
 Around 1 in every 30 babies are diagnosed with the illness before their first birthday.